 This infuriated Manchester United Women manager and BBC pundit Casey Stoney, who said she “genuinely can’t understand what is happening in this tournament”.
 For her it’s clear – “the run and action of the attacker is affecting the decision making of the defender”, so Lloyd was impeding play.

 The controversy surrounding offside decisions brings us back to the same problem – competency and confidence of officials.
 At a World Cup the referee’s final decision should not be so widely disputed, especially not now that VAR is in place.
 A similar decision in Germany’s last-16 win against Nigeria – subject of two VAR scandals – caused Stoney to doubt the ability of the referees.

 “I think it is poor refereeing.
 It’s the interpretation,” she argued.
 “Anything that is interfering is offside.
 We had another stop of over two minutes and we still didn’t get the right decision.”

 The fact that VAR is dominating discussion of the World Cup is infuriating, but these conversations need to be had.
 VAR is here to stay, but it doesn’t have to be the enemy.
 It can make the game cleaner and it has the potential to make it less controversial; players can get away with less now, and video replays from multiple angles ought to be indisputable.
-When used to correct obvious mistakes, it’s a blessing.
+With this in mind, players ought to think twice about amateur dramatics displays.
+When used to correct obvious mistakes, VAR is a blessing.
 When used as a comfort blanket, it’s suffocating.
 Whether or not FIFA take this experience on board and make changes, only time will tell.